 In some cases, there is no alternative inspection method, so the use of Guided Waves avoids expensive invasive investigations such as excavation.

-Guided wave testing has become a well-established method for inspecting pipelines.
-It is important to know that it is a screening technique, that should be used to detect, locate, and classify discontinuities.
-Follow-up inspection with a quantitative nondestructive testing technique, should be performed to precisely measure discontinuity dimensions.
+GWT has become a well-established method for pipeline inspection.
+GWT is a screening technique, thus should be used to detect, locate, and classify discontinuities.
+Follow-up inspection with a quantitative non destructive testing technique, should be performed to precisely measure discontinuity dimensions.
+In other words, GWT provides detection, and local follow-up inspection, provides just the correct assessing of the severity.

 Choice of Mode

-• The torsional mode requires only two transducer rows
+- The torsional mode requires only two transducer rows

-• It is in-sensitive to liquids inside or outside the pipe.
+- It is in-sensitive to liquids inside or outside the pipe

-• There are two longitudinal modes propagating in the test range, which leads to false indications with this mode; the torsional mode does not have the problem of false indication.
+- There are two longitudinal modes propagating in the test range, which leads to false indications with this mode; the torsional mode does not have the problem of false indication.

 Performing a Guided Wave Test